diffblue/gitlab/doc/development/migration_style_guide.md

 end
 ```

+NOTE:
-Note that it is discouraged to include `Gitlab::Database::MigrationHelpers` directly into a
+It is discouraged to include `Gitlab::Database::MigrationHelpers` directly into a
 migration.
 Instead, the latest version of `Gitlab::Database::Migration` will expose the latest
 version of migration helpers automatically.

+NOTE:
+Migration helpers and versioning are available starting from [14.3](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/68986).
+For merge requests targeting previous stable branches, the old format needs to be used and we continue
+to inherit from `ActiveRecord::Migration[6.1]` instead of `Gitlab::Database::Migration[1.0]` for those.

 ## Retry mechanism when acquiring database locks